ConduceInc/conduce-python-api/doc/source/entity-sample-definitions.rst

         "pressure": 12
     }

 Here we've extended the entity sample from the previous example with attributes that further define the entity.
-Each attribute can be used to effect how an entity is rendered in Conduce.
+Each attribute can be used to affect how an entity is rendered in Conduce.